What is the Average Household Water Flow Rate?

 Finding your desired flow rate is crucial to picking the best water treatment system for your home.
 Whether a carbon filter, UV system, or water softener, your flow rate often serves as a rough guide for choosing the most suitable water system for your home appliances and fixtures.

+All of SpringWell’s Water Filtration Systems are designed with flow rate in mind.
 When shopping around, look for a water treatment system that can handle at least 5 GPM, then consider the type of system you want and what contaminants you want to eliminate from your water.
 Do you want a system that filters from just your kitchen faucet?
 Or do you want it to filter across your whole home?
 Are you looking to filter out chlorine/chloramines, or do you also want to combat mercury and fluoride?

 An under-sized system could lead to unsatisfactory water pressure and flow to the rest of the house, even if the incoming water pressure is high.
 Likewise, an oversized system could cause excessive pressure, causing damage to household plumbing, fixtures, and appliances.

 A high flow rate can also be a massive issue for water filtration as it could also significantly reduce the contact time with filter media.
 The faster the flow rate, the less contact time dirty water has with the filter media and the less effective the filter.
 Water must have adequate contact time with the media to remove impurities while it passes through.